HelpSeeker/Restricted-WebM/README.md

 - [x] Automatic downscaling if quality would be too low otherwise (disabled when using scale manually)
 - [x] Use 2-pass encoding automatically
 - [x] Loops through bitrate settings to fit the file size into the specified limit
+- [x] Adjust bitrate if the webm over-/undershoots the specified limit
 - [x] Reduce framerate if quality is still to low after downscaling
 - [ ] HighQuality mode, where low quality output is prevented by demanding additional input from the user